 From Fairbanks take the Steese Expressway to Chena Hot Springs road and take the road to milemarker 39 and a camping ground area (parking fee $5) that marks the start to access Granite Tors trailhead.
 Cross the road and follow the south bank of the Chena river to a fork in the trail.
 Leaving the river you can gain a ridge that ascends a series of increasingly elevated hills to above tree line.
 From here the trail continues up and loops through the various Tors climbing sites.
 Approach time: 2 hours.
 If you take the trail at the fork that continues to follow the Chena approach time is 2 1/2 to 3 hours.

-Browse More Classics in Fairbanks Environs: Granite Tors
+Browse More Rock Climbing Classics in Granite Tors

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Fairbanks Environs: Granite Tors:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Granite Tors: